Garden Room Permitted Development in Northern Ireland

 Lawful Development Certificate

-When building a garden room under the Permitted Development rules, it can be beneficial to obtain a Lawful Development Certificate.
-This will confirm that your building conforms to the regulations.
-It can also be helpful when you come to sell your house, as your buyer's solicitors may ask to see it.
+When building a garden room under Permitted Development rules, it is advisable to apply for a Lawful Development Certificate.
+This certificate confirms that your building complies with the regulations and can be helpful when selling your home, as solicitors may request it during the conveyancing process.

-There is a cost in applying for a Lawful Development Certificate.
+There is a fee associated with applying for a Lawful Development Certificate.

-If in doubt about whether you can build your garden room under the Permitted Development rules, take professional advice.
+If you are unsure whether your garden room complies with Permitted Development rules, it’s always best to seek professional advice.

-Local Authority Planning Offices offer pre-planning advice; there is usually a small charge for this.
-Experienced garden room companies often have planning consultants on retainer who can advise you on your situation.
-You can also engage a planning consultant independently.
+Local Authority Planning Offices offer pre-planning advice, usually for a small fee.
+Many experienced garden room companies retain planning consultants who can guide you through the process.
+You can also hire a planning consultant independently.

 We have a list of planning consultants who specialise in garden rooms.